 The session was sensational.
 After dropping the board back home, Rob walked to the restaurant downstairs where an old lady was making pupusas.
 From his house, he had access to Salvadorian homemade food, epic waves, and Spanish lessons.
 El Salvador was extremely underrated.
 Like all selfish surfers, Rob wished it stayed that way.
 There were no crocodiles and no time to worry about criminals.
 He went to sleep a happy man.

-It had rained overnight, which ruined the surfing conditions.
+Heavy rain fell overnight, which ruined the surfing conditions.
 Punta Roca was no longer magical or safe, so Rob called Winnie Pooh to take him somewhere else.
 They drove two hours South on the coast to a secluded spot only Winnie Pooh knew.
 Away from the rain, Rob enjoyed another perfect surfing session.

 The bridge to Puerto La Libertad was blocked by traffic.
 Water levels rose and the river flooded.
 The storm caused a power shortage in the city, turning everything black.
 Only cars, stuck in a line, shed light on the chaos.
 Brown streams came down the hills, pushing objects and debris down the road.
 Winnie Pooh could not venture his car.
 He stopped at the bridge, and turned back.
 Rob continued on foot.